plaidfinch/ComonadSheet/README.md

 Creating Sheets
 ---------------

 Usually, the best way to create a sheet is using the `sheet` function, or using the `pure` method of the `Applicative` interface.
 The `sheet` function takes a default element value, and a structure containing more values, and inserts those values into a space initially filled with the default value.
-For instance, `sheet 0 [[1]] :: Sheet2 Int` makes a one- dimensional sheet which is 0 everywhere except the focus, which is 1.
+For instance, `sheet 0 [[1]] :: Sheet2 Int` makes a two-dimensional sheet which is 0 everywhere except the focus, which is 1.
 Note that because of overloading on `sheet`'s operands, it is usually necessary to give a type signature somewhere.
 This is generally not a problem because GHC can almost always infer the type you wanted if you give it so much as a top-level signature.

 References and Manipulation
 ---------------------------